• About Us

 About Us

 Welcome to RV Wanderlust!
 We're Eric and Brittany Highland and we're on a pretty amazing adventure.
-As of 2018, we're starting our fifth year as fulltime RVers and we've been transparently documenting the journey all along the way.
+As of 2019, we're starting our sixth year as fulltime RVers and we've been transparently documenting the journey all along the way.
 In December 2016 we … Keep reading

 Join Our Adventures